 The reserve's native vegetation is highly diverse with 180 species recorded including threatened and rare species and others approaching their southern distributional limit in NSW (Floyd 1977 & 1990; Kooyman & Rossetto 2006).
 The reserve's vegetation is classified as dry rainforest in the Drypetes-Araucaria alliance and the Araucaria suballiance, acknowledging the significant role of hoop pine as a canopy emergent (Floyd 1990).
-This rainforest alliance is included in the TSC Act listing of the endangered ecological community 'Lowland Rainforest in the NSW North Coast and Sydney Basin Bioregions'.
+This rainforest alliance is included in the EPBC Act listing of the critically endangered ecological community 'Lowland Rainforest of Subtropical Australia' and the TSC Act listing of the endangered ecological community 'Lowland Rainforest in the NSW North Coast and Sydney Basin Bioregions'.
 The reserve is also described structurally as Araucarian notophyll - microphyll vine forest and complex notophyll vine forest (Kooyman & Rossetto 2006).